What is Computer System Software? Types, Uses, Pros and Cons

 • Operating System (OS): The OS, such as Linux, macOS, and Windows, manages every aspect of your computer.

-• Device Drivers: Helps your computer talk to hardware, like printers and graphic cards.
+• Device Drivers: Help your computer talk to hardware, like printers and graphics cards.

 • Utilities: Tools that maintain and protect your computer, such as antivirus and disk cleaners.